EasyEyes/remote-calibrator/README.md

 ## Demo

 Please visit https://calibrator.app for the demo.
+More information can be found at https://easyeyes.app/remote-calibrator/.

 ## Getting Started